blasks/blasks.github.io/cv/cv.md

 <location> Department of Oceanography, University of Washington, Seattle </location> | PI: Ginger Armbrust

 - Leading reasearch into expression of horizontally transferred genes in cyanobacteria and their role in anti-viral defense.
-- Designing computational pipelines that use genomic and metatranscriptomic data to test various hypotheses.
+- Designing reproducible computational pipelines for analyzing genomic and metatranscriptomic data.

 ### Graduate Research Associate <time> 2018 – 2024 </time>

 <location> Department of Oceanography, University of Washington, Seattle </location> | PI: Ginger Armbrust

 - Developed sparse tensor decomposition algorithm and associated Python package for analyzing microbiome data.
-- Collected in situ marine data and specimins as member of 5-week open ocean expedition to eastern Equatorial Pacific abord the RV Thomas G. Thompson.
+- Collected in situ data and specimins as member of a 5-week open ocean expedition to the eastern Equatorial Pacific abord the RV Thomas G. Thompson.
-- Mentored undergraduate researchers with computational and wet lab projects; some presented at Undergraduate Research Symposium.
+- Mentored undergraduate researchers with computational and wet lab projects, including some who presented at the UW Undergraduate Research Symposium.

 ### Research Associate III <time> 2016 – 2018 </time>

 <location> Zymergen, Emergyville, California </location> | Supervisor: Shawn Szyjka

 - Developed novel gene and strain engineering technologies alongside R&D team colleagues.
-- Coordinated across departments to complete project reports and author publications and patents.
+- Authored three patents and one publication in coordination with colleagues across departments.
 - Promoted twice in two years from Research Associate I to Research Associate III.

 ### Research Associate <time> 2014 – 2016 </time>